Timeline: Recent Developments

 May 4, 2017: House Financial Services Committee on Thursday, May 4, voted on party lines to report H.R.
 10 (“The Financial CHOICE Act”) to repeal parts of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Proponents of the legislation argue that implementing regulations have stifled economic growth, while opponents argue that repealing Dodd-Frank would unleash the same behavior on Wall Street that led to the 2008 financial crisis.
 Key provisions of the legislation would: repeal the authority of the Financial Stability Oversight Council (FSOC) to designate firms as systemically important financial institutions (SIFIs); prohibit the use of the Exchange Stabilization Fund to bailout financial firms; replace regulation with enhanced penalties for fraud and deception; make all regulatory agencies including the Consumer Financial Protection Bureau (CFPB) subject to annual appropriations decisions; limit the independence of the CFPB; repeal the “Volcker Rule” which prohibits banks from engaging in proprietary trading; increase congressional oversight of the Federal Reserve; and provide regulatory waiver for banks that elect to be strongly capitalized.
 Outlook: If the legislation passes the House, it will advance to the Senate where 60 votes and bipartisan agreement are required for passage.
 LINKS: Legislative Language (4/29) Majority – Executive Summary Comprehensive Summary Minority Views

-CRS Background Report: An Overview of U.S. Financial Regulatory Policy for Banking and Securities Markets
+- CRS: An Overview of U.S. Financial Regulatory Policy for Banking and Securities Markets

 History of Major Actions in Financial Regulation